Honoring Our Basilian Fathers

 There will be a Wake Service in the Chapel of the Cardinal Flahiff Basilian Centre, 95 St. Joseph Street, Toronto on Thursday, June 16 at 7:30 PM.
 The Funeral Mass for Fr.
 Gerald Lalonde will be in the chapel on Friday, June 17 at 10:00 AM, followed by burial at the Basilian plot in Holy Cross Catholic Cemetery beside his brother, Fr.
 Pat.

-Rev Thomas Amlin CSB
+Rev Thomas Amlin C.S.B.

 19 August 1935 - 2 December 1979